openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

             ```bash
             sudo usermod -a -G docker $USER
             ```
-        * On Windows, be sure Docker is configured to use linux containers.
+        * On Windows, be sure Docker is configured to use Linux containers.
 See docker help regarding **Switch between Windows and Linux containers** [here](https://docs.docker.com/docker-for-windows/).

     * The [iotedgehubdev](https://pypi.org/project/iotedgehubdev/) tool is installed